ibrahim-sharar11/assignment3-global-illumination/REPORT.md

 This approach uses a pre-blurred environment map (irradiance map) to simulate diffuse reflection.
 The implementation:

-1. Uses a blurred version of the environment map (resized from 2048x2048 to 512x512 and blurred)
+1. Uses a blurred version of the environment map (resized from 2048x2048 to ~512x512 and blurred)
 2. Samples the irradiance map using the surface normal vector directly
-3. The shader (`example12c.fs`) blends the irradiance map with a subtle specular reflection component:
-   - Primary diffuse: samples `irradianceMap` using the normal vector
-   - Subtle reflection: samples the environment map using the reflection vector
-   - Fresnel blending: mixes between diffuse and reflection based on viewing angle
-   - Enhanced with tone mapping, gamma correction, and brightness/contrast adjustments
+3. Keeps the shader (`example12c.fs`) intentionally minimal: no extra specular or tone mapping, just a clamped irradiance lookup for a clean diffuse result

 #### Results

 ![Part 2a: Irradiance Maps](part2a_screenshot.png)

-This approach produces a soft, diffuse appearance with enhanced visual quality through subtle specular reflection blending.
-The sphere demonstrates smooth diffuse lighting from the irradiance map, with polished reflections visible at glancing angles.
-However, seams between cube map faces may be visible due to the blurring being applied to individual images rather than across boundaries.
+This approach produces a soft, diffuse appearance without sharp reflections.
+Seams between cube map faces may be visible because the blur is applied per-face rather than across edges.

 ### Part 2b: Monte Carlo Sampling (50%)